jdanielcalle/jdanielcalle/README.md

 ### About me

 I'm a software developer with six months of experience as a backend developer.
-I'm passionate about software engineering, astronmy and languages.
+I'm passionate about software engineering, astronomy and languages.
 I live in Medellin, Colombia.
-I'm currently studying a technological degree in Software Development at the Pascual Bravo University Institution.
+I'm currently studying a technological career in Software Development at the Pascual Bravo University Institution.

 ### Skills